phptek/silverstripe-verifiable/README.md

   verifiable_fields:
     - Title
     - Content

+PhpTek\Verifiable\Verify\VerifiableService:
+  # One of: "trillian" or "chainpoint"
+  backend: chainpoint
 ```

 Be sure to run `flush=all` via your browser or the CLI to refresh SilverStripe's YML config cache.